What is this?

 Communication: We learn to explain the purpose and meaning of my creation so that others can understand it.

-This 16-week course is designed for teens who are passionate about art and want to learn how to turn their creativity into a career.
+Learn how to turn their creativity into sellable products.
 Students will learn the fundamentals of art and business, including art techniques, marketing, branding, and entrepreneurship.

 Final Submission Examples